 But to help as much as possible, we’ve listed some guideline tips on how to get those finances in order before your little one enters the world.

 How much does a baby cost per month on average?

-The US Department of Agriculture in 2020 estimates that the average cost of a child is $233,610, from birth to the age of 17.
-That works out to an average cost per month of just over $1,100.
-This includes all the regular expenses during babyhood and childhood, such as clothes, food, medical bills, school supplies, activity fees, vacations, and so on.
+This includes all the regular expenses during babyhood and childhood, such as clothes, food, medical bills, school supplies, activity fees, holidays, and so on.

 How much money should you have saved before having your baby?

 As we said, £16,500 is a number that popped up in a survey.

 But really, there’s no official figure to save before having a baby.

 A good way to work out a rough number is to calculate your medical expenses and your baby budget for the first year.

 But don’t forget the non-baby-related stuff, too.
 Retirement funds, mortgage payments, and ongoing living expenses.